 Depending on your banking provider, there is a limit in play on any Faster Payment; this can be anything from £10,000 to £100,000.
 However, the faster payments limit is changing to £5,000 effective 24th May 2022.
 In theory, up to £250,000 can be sent, but few banks offer such a high limit.

 For larger value transactions, this means that Faster Payments aren’t always possible.
 The process can also be much more complicated than sending payment via another means, for example, card readers are frequently required to complete the process.

 While it’s clear that Faster Payments offer more flexibility and have replaced BACS and CHAPS in many ways, it’s not a one-size-fits-all solution and won’t always provide the answer when looking to transfer money.
 For this reason, BACS and CHAPS will still continue to be used, albeit in much more reduced capacity than before.

-Suits Me® is an alternative banking solution to a traditional high street bank.
-Our accounts are personal e-money current accounts that work similarly to a traditional bank account.
-You’ll gain access to online banking and our mobile banking app, where you’ll be able to manage your money on the go, 24/7.
+Suits Me® is an alternative solution to a traditional high street bank.
+Our accounts are personal e-money accounts that work similarly to a traditional bank account.
+You’ll gain access to an online accounts and our mobile app, where you’ll be able to manage your money on the go, 24/7.

 - The ability to set up standing orders and manage direct debits,